 If you are a borrower, be sure to check out my borrower resources page.

 This is where investors come in.
 As an investor, you have access to lend to individuals and buy a portion of their note.
 The idea is that you diversify your investment over many different loans to reduce your risk.
 Notes are funded by many different investors and subject to the review process.
-The borrower is responsible for principal and interest payments for the course of the loan (36 or 60 months) Investors are charged a small portion of the payment received from the borrowers (around 1%).
+The borrower is responsible for principal and interest payments for the course of the loan (36 or 60 months) and as an investor are charged a small portion of the payment received from the borrowers.
 The returns - the weighted average of all borrower notes you own minus the default rate are your return.
 We call this the spread, which is how banks have made money for years.
 Another way to look marketplace lending is that the group of people who fund a loan are simply acting as a bank would.
 However, instead of the profits going to huge corporations, they are split up among all of the investors.
 This is what makes marketplace lending so special.